ancient-military-history

 Cohortes Peditatae (Auxiliary Infantry)

 These were the line infantry of the auxiliary system.
-By the 1st century AD, auxiliary infantry were armed similarly to legionaries, often wearing chain mail (lorica hamata) instead of segmented armor.
+By the 1st century AD, auxiliary infantry were armed similarly to legionaries, often wearing chain mail (lorica hamata) instead of the segmented armor (lorica segmentata) common in the legions.
 They fought in solid blocks, providing the heavy infantry mass needed to hold the line or assault fortified positions.
 In many later campaigns, they bore the brunt of the heavy fighting, freeing legionaries for the decisive blow.
+The key difference from legionaries was not in fighting ability but in legal status: auxiliaries were not Roman citizens during their service, though their children would be.

 Sagittarii and Funditores (Ranged Specialists)

 The Roman legion traditionally lacked strong organic archery.
 The Auxilia filled this gap.
 Sagittarii (archers) were recruited from Eastern provinces like Syria, Palmyra, and Crete, where the powerful composite bow was the standard weapon.
+These archers could loose arrows with greater range and penetrating power than the simple self-bows used by many of Rome's enemies.
 Funditores (slingers) from the Balearic Islands could hurl lead bullets with tremendous force and accuracy, outranging many enemy archers.
-These units were essential for softening enemy formations before the legions advanced.
+These units were essential for softening enemy formations before the legions advanced, and they could also provide covering fire during withdrawals or sieges.

 Fabri (Military Engineers)

 While legionaries had basic engineering skills, specialist auxiliary engineers (Fabri) were essential for major construction projects.
 They built the massive siege towers, ballistae, and battering rams needed to take fortified cities.
 They constructed the bridges and roads that allowed the army to move rapidly.
 Without the technical expertise of the auxiliary engineers, the Roman army could not have sustained its military operations across such vast distances.
-The construction of Hadrian’s Wall, for example, was a massive engineering project heavily reliant on auxiliary labor.
+The construction of Hadrian’s Wall, for example, was a massive engineering project heavily reliant on auxiliary labor—the wall stretched 73 miles across northern Britain, and its milecastles, forts, and turrets required thousands of skilled masons and laborers.

 Tactical Integration: The Combined Arms Doctrine